josephschmitt/alexa-couchpotato/README.md

+# Deprecation Notice

+This project has been deprecated in favor of [Libby](https://josephschmitt.github.io/alexa-libby/), my updated fork of this project that's much more powerful, stable, and feature-rich.
+You should seriously consider using libby instead of this project.

-# Couch Potato Alexa Skill
+# Couch Potato Alexa Skill [DEPRECATED]

 This is a skill built for Amazon's Alexa service that tells you about your Couch Potato queue.
 It allows you to ask Alexa the following: